 Helen Reynolds is now in the final stages of her PhD investigating ‘The importance of pack structure to the conservation management and breeding success of African wild dogs (Lycaon pictus)’ and will soon complete her data collection of behavioural observations.
 She has also been researching the causes of significant changes in the dynamics of her study packs and assessing the impact of ecological factors such as habitat type and the presence of lions and elephants on the distribution of African wild dogs.
 Her findings should help explain how and why dogs utilise specific areas within any wildlife reserve, facilitating better prediction of their home range movements, links to habitat and prey availability and the avoidance of predators and other species.
 This knowledge can only help improve the chances of survival and success for any African wild dogs that are relocated from perilous places and introduced to a new safe area.

-Worth Wild Africa previously provided trail cameras and IT hardware for Helen in 2022 and now seeks to raise further funds to purchase a more powerful laptop, hard drives for data storage and social network analysis books to assist her on the final stages of her study.
+Worth Wild Africa previously provided trail cameras and IT hardware for Helen in 2022.
+The 2024 funds will allow Helen to purchase a more powerful laptop, hard drives for data storage and social network analysis books to assist her on the final stages of her study.
 Later, this kit will also help her disseminate the knowledge gained from her research to wildlife reserve managers and other professionals concerned with the conservation, management and maintenance of the genetic diversity of this gravely endangered magnificent predator.

 CHEETAH